AdnerVL/Win2Update/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please follow security guidelines when submitting PRs.

 ---
 Last updated: May 23, 2025